-The Common Curriculum (CC) stands as a clear expression of the Jesuit vision of education.
-The CC serves to provide a foundation in a genuinely humanistic education -- in philosophy, religious studies, literature, history, the sciences, and the arts -- complementing the major fields of study of every undergraduate's program.
-The CC is designed to challenge students to develop all of their talents to the fullest; it calls for critical thinking, reflection, and disciplined study.
+The Loyola Core stands as a clear expression of the Jesuit vision of education.
+The Loyola Core serves to provide a foundation in a genuinely humanistic education -- in philosophy, religious studies, literature, history, the sciences, and the arts -- complementing the major fields of study of every undergraduate's program.
+The Loyola Core is designed to challenge students to develop all of their talents to the fullest; it calls for critical thinking, reflection, and disciplined study.
 The program is comprised of introductory and advanced courses, which vary slightly depending on students' major/college.

 Yes.
-The gateway to the Common Curriculum is the First-Year Seminar, an interdisciplinary course that focuses on questions of enduring value through the lens of "thinking critically, acting justly."
+The gateway to the Loyola Core is the First-Year Seminar, an interdisciplinary course that focuses on questions of enduring value through the lens of "thinking critically, acting justly."
 The seminar introduces first-year students to college-level thinking and learning, helps develop writing and speaking skills, and promotes critical problem solving and experiential learning.
 Every student takes their first-year seminar in the fall semester.
 Read more »

 As a general rule you are not authorized to take a course without the required prequisite or enroll concurrently.
 Prerequisite courses are carefully planned and needed to ensure that a student can handle all materials in higher level courses.

 Four classes (12 credit hours) are considered full time.
 You may take up to 19 hours, if you qualify.
 The average number of classes per semester depend on your major.